johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/PartitionedBlobUrlUsage.md

 ## Description

-This policy controls whether Blob URLs are partitioned during fetching and navigation.
+PartitionedBlobUrlUsage policy controls whether Blob URLs are partitioned during fetching and navigation.
 If this policy is set to Enabled or not set, Blob URLs are partitioned.
 If this policy is set to Disabled, Blob URLs won't be partitioned.
-This represents the Blob URL behavior before Microsoft Edge version 135.
+PartitionedBlobUrlUsage represents the Blob URL behavior before
+Microsoft Edge version 135.

-If storage partitioning is disabled for a given top-level origin either by ThirdPartyStoragePartitioningBlockedForOrigins or DefaultThirdPartyStoragePartitioningSetting, then Blob URLs will also not be partitioned.
+If storage partitioning is disabled for a given top-level origin either by ThirdPartyStoragePartitioningBlockedForOrigins or DefaultThirdPartyStoragePartitioningSetting, then Blob URLs doesn't partition.

 The policy is scheduled to be available through Microsoft Edge version 143.
 After this version, the policy will be removed, and Microsoft Edge will no longer support unpartitioned